opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

   }
 }
 ```

+In this example, Elasticsearch logs indexing operations that take 15 seconds or longer at the WARN level and operations that take between 10 and 14.*x* seconds at the INFO level.
+If you set a threshold to 0 seconds, Elasticsearch logs all operations, which can be useful for testing that slow logs are indeed enabled.

 - `reformat` specifies whether to log the document `_source` field as a single line (`true`) or let it span multiple lines (`false`).
 - `source` is the number of characters of the document `_source` field to log.